 docker exec -it [docker instance ID] resetpw [username]

-To delete an account details and permissions, open the Configure settingsmenu and click Users.
-When the users page loads, click the delete button delete to the right of the user you wish to delete.
-A popup will appear to confirm deletion of the user.
+To delete an account, open the Configure settings menu and click Users.
+On the Users page, click the delete icon delete to the right of the user you want to delete.
+A popup displays to confirm user deletion.

-To create a team, open the Configure settings menu and click TEAMS.
+To create a team, open the Configure settings menu and click Teams.

-System permissions are configured exactly the same way as described above for individual user accounts.
+You can configure system permissions the same way as individual user system access.
 Note that individual user account permissions can override team permissions.

 Deleting a team does not remove users or systems assigned to that team.